ALTOLOGY - series - The Unbecoming, Gallery 10, Ballarat, 2024.

 "To be freer in their expressions of desire, to make less of the gravity of sex, these concerns acknowledge how attitudes to sex were (and remain) closely interweaved with misogyny and homophobia: how those with the most power over the meaning of sex were the conservative institutions of religion, family and law.
 Transforming how they spoke about sex, even within their small social circle, was a way of challenging broader oppressive ideologies.
 Each conversation constituted a nick in the edifice of normativity: with enough effort it might shatter entirely."

-Because this series is about deciding for ourselves, and the unbecoming is partly about saying we cannot be shamed by others, that sexual shame is an imposed construct.
+This series is about deciding what we want for ourselves, and 'the unbecoming' is partly about saying we cannot be shamed by others, i.e. that sexual shame is an imposed construct.

 My series title 'The Unbecoming' was prompted by observing how the word unbecoming has been used to impose shame on women.
 I wanted to subvert the term by inserting 'The' before the word to add the suggestion that some miraculous event is about to arrive.
 The female in the images is steering and owning various symbols that have existed throughout history via a sort of stations of the cross, reflecting a spirit of reparation to the sufferings and insults of WOMEN ‘during the passion.’